The 10 Best Multistreaming Platforms in 2023: A Comparison

 Streaming to social media sites, such as Facebook and YouTube, allows you to connect with your existing audience on those social media platforms.
 It also makes it easier for you to grow on those social media platforms.
 With multistreaming, you meet your audience where they are and then expand your audience.

 The main benefit of multistreaming is that it helps broadcasters reach a larger audience.
-The idea is that by streaming to platforms where your viewers are already “hanging out” on the internet, you can magnetize more views and even new loyal viewers.
+The idea is that you can broadcast to multiple platforms where your viewers are already “hanging out” on the internet and magnetize more views and even new loyal viewers.

 At the same time, you can also stream on your own website and provide a customized experience to your audience.
 With multistreaming, you get to grow your audience on multiple platforms.